r2devops/self-managed/README.md

 # Self Hosted

-This projects aims to provides infrastructure files in order to launch a self hosted instance of [R2Devops](https://r2devops.io).
+This projects describes how to setup a self-hosted instance of R2devops.

+You can check the complete documentation here

 ## Usage